HimanshuR321/FoodDeliveryApp-ReactJS-/README.md

 # Food Delivery App 🍔🥗

-A React-based food ordering application with cart functionality and meal categorization.
+A React-based food ordering application with cart functionality and meal categorization (sorry for not much styling).

 ## Features 🚀